digital-asset/daml/ledger/daml-on-sql/README.rst

 valid JDBC URL containing the username, password and database name to connect to (for example, ``jdbc:postgresql://localhost/test?user=fred&password=secret``).

-Due to possible conflicts between the ``&`` character and various terminal shells, we recommend quoting the JDBC URL like so:
+Due to possible conflicts between the ``&`` character and various shells, we recommend quoting the JDBC URL in the terminal.

 .. code-block:: none